Officer Candidates School (United States Marine Corps)

-The United States Marine Corps Officer Candidates School (OCS) is a training regiment designed to screen and evaluate potential Marine Corps Officers.
-Those who successfully complete the period of instruction are commissioned as Second Lieutenants in the United States Marines.
-Unlike the other United States military services, the majority of Marine Corps officers complete OCS to earn a commission; the exceptions are midshipmen from the United States Naval Academy, limited duty officers, and inter-service transfers.
-It is located at Marine Corps Base Quantico.
+The United States Marine Corps Officer Candidates School (OCS) is a training regiment designed to screen and evaluate potential Marine Corps officers at Marine Corps Base Quantico in Virginia.
+Those who successfully complete the period of instruction are commissioned as second lieutenants.

+Most Marine Corps officers earn their commissions through OCS, though others are midshipmen from the United States Naval Academy, limited duty officers and warrant officers, and inter-service transfers.
+This differs from the other United States military services, who commission the majority of their officers through the Reserve Officers’ Training Corps (ROTC) programs at various colleges.

-Depending on the course, Officer Candidates go through either a 10-week (PLC Combined/OCC), or two 6-week courses (PLC) over separate summers, designed primarily to screen and evaluate candidates' fitness to lead Marines by placing them in leadership positions in a stressful environment.
-The 10-week course only happens after a candidate's junior year of college.
-Students are evaluated during 2–3 day garrison command billets at the company and platoon level, and squad and fire-team level tactical billets during field exercises.
+Officer candidates go through a 10-week Officer Candidates Course (OCC) or Platoon Leaders Class (PLC), or two 6-week PLC courses over separate summers, designed primarily to screen and evaluate candidates' physical and mental capabilities to lead Marines by placing them in leadership positions and physically and mentally demanding environments.
+The second 6-week course only happens after a candidate's junior year of college.
+The OCC 10-week course is available to those seeking a commission who meet the requirements to become an officer to include already possessing a bachelor's degree.
+Students are evaluated during two- to three-day garrison command billets at the company, platoon, and squad level, and fire-team level tactical billets during field exercises and situational leadership events.

 History

-Prior to World War I, Marine officers came primarily from the Naval Academy or were commissioned from the enlisted ranks.
+Before World War I, Marine officers came primarily from the Naval Academy or were commissioned from the enlisted ranks.
 But as the Marine Corps expanded, it needed its own training pipeline for officers.
 OCS traces its roots to the "School of Application," established in 1891 in Washington, D.C.
-With the expansion of the Marine Corps for World War I, all instructional efforts were consolidated—first at Marine Corps Station, Philadelphia, then in 1940 at MCB Quantico, where they remain today.
+With the expansion of the Marine Corps for World War I, all instructional efforts were consolidated—first at Marine Corps Station, Philadelphia, then in 1940 at Marine Corps Base Quantico.
+PLC Juniors was at Camp Upshur through 1987 but was subsequently consolidated with PLC Seniors at Brown Field, where they remain today.

-Location

-OCS is currently located at Brown Field at Marine Corps Base Quantico.
-PLC Juniors was at Camp Upshur through 1987 but was subsequently consolidated with PLC Seniors at Brown Field.

 Selection and entry

-Entry to the Officer Candidates School comes from several different commissioning programs:
+There are several ways to gain entry to Officer Candidates School: